michelle-miller/conversation/getting-started.md

 ## Step 5: Build a dialog
 {: #build-dialog}

 A [dialog](dialog-build.html) defines the flow of your conversation in the form of a logic tree.
+It matches intents (what users say) to responses (what the bot says back).
 Each node of the tree has a condition that triggers it, based on user input.

 We'll create a simple dialog that handles our #hello and #goodbye intents, each with a single node.